Deep tree-ensembles for multi-output prediction: Experimental Setup

 \subsubsection{Datasets}

-We have collected a total of 14 benchmark datasets from a public repository\footnote{http://mulan.sourceforge.net/datasets-mtr.html} and split them using 10 fold cross-validation.
-The resulting folds are available at\footnote{The link will be provided upon acceptance.}.
-In terms of characteristics, they range from a very small number of features and targets (Slump) to 401 features (Osales) and 16 targets (oes97 and oes10).
+We have collected a total of 24 benchmark datasets from public repositories\footnote{\url{http://mulan.sourceforge.net/datasets-mtr.html}} \footnote{\url{http://people.vcu.edu/~acano/MTR-SVRCC/}} and split them using 10 fold cross-validation.
+These datasets are available at\footnote{\url{https://itec.kuleuven-kulak.be/?page\_id=8493}}.
+In terms of characteristics, they range from a very small number of features and targets (enb) to 700 features (mp5spec and mp6spec) and 16 targets (oes97, oes10, scm1d and scm20d).